spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 This documentation page is about installing Draupnir in bot mode.
 As an alternative, you can run a multi-instance Draupnir deployment by installing [Draupnir in appservice mode](./configuring-playbook-appservice-draupnir-for-all.md) (called Draupnir-for-all) instead.

-If your migrating from Mjolnir skip to step 5b.
+If your migrating from Mjolnir skip to [this section](#migrating-from-mjolnir-only-required-if-migrating).

 ## Register the bot account